tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The following values define the cipher suite codes used in the ClientHello and ServerHello messages.

-A cipher suite defines a cipher specification supported in TLS Version 1.2.
+A cipher suite defines a cipher specification supported in TLS.

 TLS_NULL_WITH_NULL_NULL is specified and is the initial state of a TLS connection during the first handshake on that channel, but MUST NOT be